20 Areas of improvement examples and how to identify yours

 16. Dependability

-Dependability means you can be relied upon to do what you say you’ll do.
+Dependability means being able to be relied upon to do what you say you'll do.
 It is an essential skill for any employee to have.

 • Do you follow through on your promises?